 - Talk to your doctor if you have any questions

-- Contact the Blind Foundation if you’re a client and are having trouble using your eye drops (see below).
+- Contact Blind Low Vision NZ if you’re a client and are having trouble using your eye drops (see below).

 - Let other people use your eye drops- or any medicine you’ve been prescribed by a healthcare professional.